 Don’t have a Netflix account?
 You can sign up to one of the three plans on offer — the Basic Plan at $9.99 per month, the Standard Plan at $13.99 per month or the Premium Plan at $19.99 per month.

 The features you can access, such as HD streaming, is reflected in your plan choice.
-You can also enjoy a free trial for 30 days, with the freedom to cancel anytime.
+You also have the freedom to cancel anytime.

 More details on the different Netflix plans are in the following table: